DannyCymru/Small_Projects/arduino_work/37_in_1_Sensor_Kit/keys_buzzer/simple_example/README.md

 ## Synopsis

-Very simple of example of how to connect and use the keyes joystick part for the arduino.
+Very simple of example of how to connect and use the keyes buzzer parts for the arduino.

 ## Pre-requisites